apache/spark/docs/mllib-linear-methods.md

 L2-regularized problems are generally easier to solve than L1-regularized due to smoothness.
 However, L1 regularization can help promote sparsity in weights leading to smaller and more interpretable models, the latter of which can be useful for feature selection.
+[Elastic net](http://en.wikipedia.org/wiki/Elastic_net_regularization) is a combination of L1 and L2 regularization.
 It is not recommended to train models without any regularization, especially when the number of training examples is small.

 ### Optimization